sathvikreddythumma/Resturant_Food_App/README.md

 The API will be available at: http://localhost:5000 (or the PORT you set).

 ## API – Endpoints overview
+- NOTE: If any api(given below) is not present, once try with those.

 Base path: `/api/v1`